steven004/pytest_oot/README.rst

     :target: https://crate.io/packages/pytest-oot/

 pytest-oot implements a simple way to write a test step for test engineers.
 This plug-in use test_steps module to implement the whole things.
-While using this plug-in, you do not need pytest-autochecklog any more.
-All functions have been included.

 The test engineer can simply create test_*.oot file to use a simple case/step language, by using the operators and options defined in test_steps module, or user-defined by you.